ElazarK/content-docs/playbooks/Carbon_black_Protection_Rapid_IOC_Hunting.md

-Hunt for endpoint activity involving hash and domain IOCs, using Carbon black Protection (Bit9).
+Hunts for endpoint activity involving hash and domain IOCs, using Carbon black Protection (Bit9).

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.